 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 It seems like Staples is promoting Visa and Mastercard gift cards every other week.
 I’m not complaining, I consider this a BIG positive which I’ll explain in detail below.

-For the week of February 26 to March 4, Staples is offering the $200 Mastercard gift cards with no purchase fees.
+For the week of September 10 to September 16, Staples is offering the $200 Mastercard gift cards with no purchase fees.
 Typically, these $200 gift cards come with $6.95 activation fee.
-This is an in-store offer only and there’s a limit of eight per customer.
+This is an in-store offer only and there’s a limit of eight cards per customer.

 Hot Deal Angle

 You might be thinking, “Kinda cool I guess, but why are you capitalizing, bolding, and italicizing BIG for?